Does Fannie Mae (FNMA) Pay a Dividend? (2026)

 The bottom line on the FNMA dividend

-Fannie Mae (FNMA) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+Fannie Mae (FNMA) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the FNMA guide.
 Walnut can show how FNMA fits your real portfolio.
 It is not an investment adviser.

 FAQ